envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 | `provider` _[OIDCProvider](#oidcprovider)_ | The OIDC Provider configuration. |
 | `clientID` _string_ | The client ID assigned to this policy to be used in the OIDC [Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest). |
 | `clientSecret` _[SecretObjectReference](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1.SecretObjectReference)_ | The Kubernetes secret which contains the OIDC client secret assigned to the filter to be used in the [Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest).
  This is an Opaque secret.
-The client secret should be stored in the key "client_secret". |
+The client secret should be stored in the key "clientSecret". |
 | `scopes` _string array_ | The OIDC scopes to be used in the [Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest).
 The "openid" scope is always added to the list of scopes if not already specified. |